One of the benefits of the Local Government Pension Scheme (LGPS) is that there is tax relief on the contributions you pay into the scheme.

 |2015/16||£80,000 (transitional rules applied)|

-*From 2016/2017 a new tapered allowance is being introduced for higher earners.
+*From 2016/2017 a new tapered allowance was introduced for higher earners.

 Generally, assessing your pension growth for the annual allowance covers any pension benefits you may have in all tax-registered pension arrangements where you have been an active member of the scheme during the tax year i.e. you have paid contributions during the tax year (or your employer has paid contributions on your behalf).